Large Scale Robotic Material Handling: Learning, Planning, and Control: Discussion

 \subsection{Granular Material Manipulation}

 Our first contribution is the \ac{RL}-based attack point planner, which outperforms a commonly used heuristic by \SI{41}{\percent} when operating with raw point cloud observations, as shown in \cref{tab:grasp_stat}.
-While the performance of the simple highest-point heuristic can be significantly improved with a high-precision state estimator \cite{khattak2025compslam,Jelavic22RoboticPrecision}, setting up such systems, especially those requiring multi-sensor fusion, can be time-consuming.
-In contrast, our planner achieves human-level performance, integrates seamlessly with LiDAR-based observations, and can be retrained for different task geometries in under an hour.
-An area for improvement is incorporating the kinematics of the unactuated gripper joints into the simulation environment used to train the \ac{RL} attack point planner.
-While current performance matches that of a human operator, this enhancement could be crucial for more complex task geometries, such as removing bulk material from containers or barges.
+While the performance of the highest-point heuristic can be significantly improved by a more precise state estimator~\cite{khattak2025compslam,Jelavic22RoboticPrecision}, our simulated experiments show that even under ideal conditions, such a logic does not necessarily yield the optimal result (\cref{tab:sim_att}).
+This observation is supported by human operators behavior, who also do not always target the highest point.
+On the other hand, our planner achieves near human-level performance, integrates seamlessly with LiDAR-based observations, and can be retrained for different task geometries in under an hour.
+Despite the strong performance of our \ac{RL}-based method, the expert human operator still achieves superior bucket fill ratios.
+When provided with additional time, they can plan more effectively and execute precise maneuvers to collect more soil.
+We believe this performance gap could be narrowed by replacing the current scripted grasping behavior with a more accurate \ac{RL}-based grasping controller, and by integrating it into a hierarchical \ac{RL} framework for planner training.
+Realizing this improvement requires simulating the compliance of the passive gripper joints in response to the soil profile, thereby further bridging the sim-to-real gap.